-The filing for an under-display optical fingerprint sensor with NFV collimator and TFT/organic imager depicts a biometric sensor implemented in a touch-display layer and covered by a transparent layer.
+The filing for an under-display optical fingerprint sensor with an NFV collimator and TFT/organic imager depicts a biometric sensor implemented in a touch-display layer covered by a transparent layer.
 The invention includes a collimator layer and a pixelated image sensor.
 A collimator is a device that narrows or focuses a beam of particles or light.
-The collimator is configured to enable a one-to-one imaging ratio between the sensor area and the corresponding fingerprint image.
+The collimator enables a one-to-one imaging ratio between the sensor area and the corresponding fingerprint image.

-The under-display optical fingerprint sensor imaging system is made up of a thin-film transistor (TFT)-based organic sensor, which captures reflected light emitted by an OLED display.
+The under-display optical fingerprint sensor imaging system comprises a thin-film transistor (TFT)-based organic sensor, which captures reflected light emitted by an OLED display.

-The collimator layer is made up of a fiber-optic or micro-aperture plate configured to achieve a field of view with a range of plus or minus 0.5 to 10 degrees.
+The collimator layer comprises a fiber-optic or micro-aperture plate configured to achieve a field of view with a range of plus or minus 0.5 to 10 degrees.
 The transmission range of the collimator layer would be roughly -6 dB to 0 dB.

 Glass-air interfaces present a problem for the consistent performance over time of optical fingerprint sensors, as the interface tends to need to be more stable for small-area matching.
 Large-area CMOS sensors could solve the problem, but they could be more cost-effective, according to the patent application.